Grants up to £500 for young people who have been looked after in foster/residential care. Next deadline: 4 August 2021.

 The maximum grant for a laptop is £300.
 Please refer to eligibility criteria below under 'Can I apply?'

 All applications for laptops will be put into an annual competitive round.
-Applications will be accepted between 10 May 2021 and the deadline of 6 August 2021.
-Awards will be made in September 2021.
+Applications will be accepted between 7 June 2021 and the deadline of 4 August 2021.
+Awards will be made late August 2021.

-Applications for driving lessons can only be considered if driving is an integral part of the intended employment, ie: mobile hairdressing, community nurse, lorry driving, tractor driving etc.
+Applications for driving lessons can only be considered if driving is an integral part of the intended employment, ie: mobile hairdressing, community nurse, lorry driving, tractor driving etc and evidence of a job or apprenticeship offer can be provided.

 Can I apply?